meganz/sdk/bindings/doc/java/README.md

 If you wish you can simply read the reStructuredText files in the source folder.
 These can also be used to generate other formats.

+PLEASE NOTE
+This is work in progress.
+As such there may be times when files are uploaded without/missing content.
+However You should always be able to build the documentation but results may vary from day to day.